gjabdelnoor/FlashPPICached/README.md

 ## Web Server
 You can upload a FASTA and interactively explore whole-proteome FlashPPI networks and contact maps directly at [seqhub.org](https://seqhub.org).

+## License
+The model code and inference scripts in this repository are licensed under the Apache License 2.0.

+The FlashPPI model weights are hosted on Hugging Face and released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+The weights are freely available for academic and research purposes.
 ## Citing
 If you use FlashPPI or our datasets in your research, please cite: